arqex/freezer/README.md

 ```

 ## Listener API
-Freezer stores and listener implements this API that is influenced by the way Backbone handle events.
-The only event that Freezer emits is `update`, end is emitted on every curxor/node update.
+Freezer stores and listeners implement this API that is influenced by the way Backbone handle events.
+The only event that Freezer emits is `update`, end is emitted on every store/node update.

 #### on( eventName, callback )
 Register a function to be called when an event occurs.